metricgarlic117/mern-thinkboard/README.md

 ## 📖 About

-ThinkBoard is a simple note-taking app I built to reinforce core MERN concepts: RESTful API design, React state management, client-side routing, and database modelling with Mongoose.
-The main technical highlight is the **Upstash Redis rate limiter** applied globally across all API routes — with a graceful in-app UI response when the limit is hit, rather than an uncaught crash.
+ThinkBoard is a simple note-taking app built to reinforce core MERN concepts: RESTful API design, React state management, client-side routing, and database modelling with Mongoose.
+The main technical highlight is the **Upstash Redis rate limiter** applied globally across all API routes — with a graceful in-app UI response when the limit is hit, rather than an uncaught crash or blank page.

 ---

 ## ✨ Key Highlights

-### 🔒 Rate Limiting (Upstash Redis)
+### 🔒 Rate Limiting — Upstash Redis

 Every request passes through a Redis-backed rate limiter (`@upstash/ratelimit`).
 When the limit is exceeded, the API returns `429 Too Many Requests`.
-The frontend detects this status code and swaps the page content for a user-friendly `RateLimitedUI` component — no crashes, no blank pages.
+The frontend detects this status code and replaces the page content with a user-friendly `RateLimitedUI` component — no crashes, no blank pages, no silent failures.

 ### 🧩 Libraries & Plugins